HGARgG-0710/math-expressions.js/README.md

 code for it too greatly)

-The current version (v1.0) is not built upon the concepts of continuations, instead using the plain JS stack, so its final computational power is still (sadly) limited (so, the library's final objectives are still not quite reached);
+The current version (v1.0) is not built upon the concepts of continuation-passing and tailpipe recursion, instead using the plain JS stack, so its present implementations' final computational power is still (sadly) limited (so, the library's final objectives are still not quite yet reached);

 There are, however, plans for the addition of this feature (and the consequent rewriting of the library) in one of the nearest future versions.